 - 30. It may be necessary to flush the pump before doing the next step. - 31.
 To stop the pump in MANUAL control select AUTO control.
-To stop the pump in AUTO control either turn the POWER switch OFF or with the PUMP SPEED knob fully counter clockwise select MANUAL control.
-In AUTO control selecting another position on the the FUNCTION knob will also stop the pump.
+To stop the pump in AUTO control with the PUMP SPEED knob fully counter clockwise select MANUAL control.

 NOTE: The pump can be stopped and the automatic tank valve can be closed immediately at any time during operation by turning the POWER switch OFF.
-Before turning the POWER switch back ON, turn the PUMP SPEED to zero if the PUMP CONTROL switch is in MANUAL, to prevent the pump from turning.
+Before turning the POWER switch back ON, turn the PUMP SPEED to zero to prevent the pump from turning.